clearfromwithin/clearfromwithin.github.io/pages/about.md

 * Meditation (20 years, started with nothingness meditation and gone from there to many different modalities including Tibetan Buddhism as a student of Sherab Khandro(Ani) of Santa Monica KTC, taking refuge in the tradition of the Karmapa, Ogyen Trinley Dorje [www.kagyuoffice.org](https://www.kagyuoffice.org)
 * Diet (studying foods and supplements benefits for 20 years -- practitioner and facilitator)
 * Peptides (studying/utilizing, working with others for 5 years)
 * Probiotics (locally grown, specializing in kombucha with various 2nd brewing cycles for taste, spice and health.
 I grow wheat grass, kefir, rejuvelac, sprouted legumes, nuts, etc).
-I've also develop paleo/non-glut/keto diet friendly dishes and deserts yet I like most all foods and don't discriminate :) if it taste good I say pay attention and how does it make you REALY feel.
+I also develop paleo/non-glut/keto diet friendly dishes and deserts yet I like most all foods and don't discriminate :) if it taste good I say pay attention and how does it make you REALY feel.
 * Chef.
 Professionally at Red Door in Bel Air, private events/dinners, as an apprentice for Chef Thea Dixon in the LA area, and for dinner parties I host at my home.
 I also have a history in food servics for Marriotts in Herndon,VA & SLC, UT -- also at The Diplomat @Dulles Int'l Airport, VA.
 Additionally, I had a brief stint as sous chef at the world famous, 5-star Mélisse in Santa Monica, CA.
 * Exercise (low impact HIiT is currently a major area of study for me)
 * Stretching (practicing and helping others for 12 years)